AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 ### Delete VM Instance

-To delete an instance, you'll need to specify either the GCS bucket path or the instance's name.
+To delete an instance, you'll need to specify either the GCS bucket paths or the VM instances' names.
 Specifying the zone is required.

 ```bash
 # Delete by associated GCS path